Nicknakis/Euclidean_kmeans/README.md

 # Euclidean_kmeans

-Python 3.8.3 and Pytorch 1.12.1 implementation for divisive clustering based on Lloyds algorithm and the Euclidean norm.
+Python 3.8.3 and Pytorch 1.12.1 implementation for divisive clustering based on Lloyds algorithm and a Euclidean norm objective.

 ## Description